Want to see a meteor shower? How about the International Space Station, a planet, the Northern Lights, or the Milky Way?

 For more info on Killarney Provincial Park Dark Sky Preserve visit:

 2. The newest dark sky preserve: Quetico Provincial Park

 This wilderness class park was officially designated an International Dark Sky Park by the International Dark Sky Association in February 2021, making it the newest northern area to be recognized.
 To qualify, the northwestern park took a number of steps, including creating a light management plan, with light fixtures that are fully shielded, light only what they need to, and minimize the light they emit.
 The park has several cabins to rent year-round.
 In the winter, it boasts 15 km of groomed cross-country ski trails (which can also be used by snowshoers, to one side), ice fishing, skijøring trails and backcountry dog-sledding (with park permission).
 The rest of the year offers exceptional wilderness canoeing, camping, hiking and fishing.
 Quetico Provincial Park is a 2-hour drive from Thunder Bay and a 4-hour drive from Kenora.
 The town of Atikokan is about 43 km to the west.

-More info on Quetico International Dark Sky Park
+For more info on Quetico International Dark Sky Park visit:

 3. the one with the designated beach for stargazing: Lake Superior Provincial Park